ccc909/IDASplitApkDebugging/README.md

-## This will be a short guide on how to debug native (.so) libraries from split_apks using IDA

 If there are any problems or features that you think would be helpful please open as issue.

 If crashing, please try disabling analysis before rebasing.